ElijahMangaba/Patatap-Clone/README.md

 # Patatap-Clone

-A clone of a visual sound kit application called Patatap.
-Uses the exact same sounds that Patatap uses.
+A project that culminates of the things I learned about the Front-End of a web application.
+This project is a clone of a visual sound kit application called Patatap.
+Additionally, this project uses the exact same sounds that Patatap uses.

 ## Getting Started